Alice-delica/telco-customer-churn-prediction/README.md

 | **Logistic Regression (Baseline)** | 0.74 | 0.51 | **0.78** | 0.62 | 0.8489 |
 | **Random Forest (Ensemble)** | **0.76** | **0.53** | 0.77 | **0.63** | **0.8515** |

-Model Random Forest dipilih sebagai model akhir karena memberikan akurasi (76%) dan ROC-AUC (0.8515) yang lebih unggul serta presisi tebakan churn yang lebih baik (53%), dengan trade-off penurunan recall yang sangat minimal (77%).
+The Random Forest model was selected as the final model because it delivered superior accuracy (76%) and ROC-AUC (0.8515), as well as better churn prediction precision (53%), with a very minimal trade-off in recall reduction (77%).
 ---

 ## Key Findings & Business Recommendations